 CHOOSING A SERVICE

-What’s the difference between a Standard Manuscript Critique and an Extensive Manuscript Critique?
+What’s the difference between a Basic Manuscript Critique and an Extensive Manuscript Critique?

-A standard manuscript critique typically runs from 4-7 single-spaced pages and is meant to give you a big-picture overview of your manuscript's strengths and weaknesses.
+A basic manuscript critique typically runs from 4-6 single-spaced pages and is meant to give you a big-picture overview of your manuscript's strengths and weaknesses.
 Your editor will identify the areas of your manuscript that are most in need of improvement—the main flaws standing between you and a publishable book—and offer suggestions for improvement.

 What’s the difference between an Extensive Manuscript Critique and Developmental Editing Type A?